If you’re looking for the best types of red berries, you’ve come to the right place!

-Now that we have your attention, grapes, by formal botanical definition, are considered berries due to the firm definition of having soft fleshy insides without the results of stones developing from a single flower containing one ovary.
-These curious berry-like fruits also have thick leather-like coverings resembling that of their cousin, the blueberry.
+Grapes, by formal botanical definition, are considered berries due to the firm definition of having soft fleshy insides without the results of stones developing from a single flower containing one ovary.
+These curious fruits also have thick leather-like coverings resembling that of their cousin, the blueberry.

-Keep reading as we discuss the most favored red grape varieties found in these classic ancient fruits.
-Traditionally, red grapes come in different flavors and sizes and are used in many ways.
+Keep reading as we discuss the most prized red grape varieties found in these classic ancient fruits.
+Red grapes come in different flavors and sizes and are used in many ways.
 Learn why the grape is labeled one of the most versatile fruits, as you can enjoy raw red grapes, classics such as wines, jellies, raisins, juices, and even baked goods.

 A Handful of Juicy Facts About Grapes